G2-Games/cross-usb/README.md

 > Web USB only works in Chromium based browsers for now.

 > [!NOTE]
-> Web USB has certain interation requirements in browsers, along with requiring
+> Web USB has certain interaction requirements in browsers, along with requiring
 > a **Secure context**.
 Please read more about this on the
 > [mdn web docs](https://developer.mozilla.org/en-US/docs/Web/API/WebUSB_API)